random-goose/Notes-Vault/Song for Slothie.md

 wash up to the sea shore

 do you think we're gonna-
-you think i've any idea?
+you think that i've any idea?
-wont let this stop our steps
+wont let this stop
+we trot our way
 lets venture out
 no matter what happens
+we never stop
+no place else
+thats alright
+just for right now
+need you here

 when you stood in front of me, i forgot every facet of be;